IndrajeetPatil/ggstatsplot/README.md

   y = mpg,
   type = "p"
 )
 #> Warning:  aesthetic `x` was not a factor; converting it to factorReference:  Welch's t-test is used as a default.
-(Delacre, Lakens, & Leys, International Review of Social Psychology, 2017).Note:  Shapiro-Wilk test of normality for mpg : p-value =  0.123Note:  Bartlett's test for homogeneity of variances for factor am : p-value =  0.072
+(Delacre, Lakens, & Leys, International Review of Social Psychology, 2017).Note:  Anderson-Darling Normality Test for mpg : p-value =  0.121Note:  Bartlett's test for homogeneity of variances for factor am : p-value =  0.072

 # Mann-Whitney U-test
 p2 <- ggstatsplot::ggbetweenstats(